infracost/infracost-atlantis/README.md

 # Infracost Atlantis Integration

+### Try the GitHub or GitLab App
+👉👉 If you use Atlantis with GitHub/GitLab, we recommend using the free Infracost [**GitHub App**](https://www.infracost.io/docs/integrations/github_app/) or [**GitLab App**](https://www.infracost.io/docs/integrations/gitlab_app/) as they're much simpler to setup and faster to run

+---

-This repo shows how [Infracost](https://infracost.io) can be used with Atlantis, so you can see cloud cost estimates for Terraform in pull requests 💰
+This repo shows how [Infracost](https://infracost.io) can be used with Atlantis, so you can see cloud cost estimates and FinOps best practices for Terraform in pull requests 💰

 <img src="examples/combined-infracost-comment/screenshot.png" width=640 alt="Example screenshot" />